 Dr. Griffing is taking over for Dr. Wright as managing veterinarian at Countryside Animal Clinic and hopes to continue the goals that he and Dr. McVey originally set for the practice of quality care with a personal touch.
 Growing up in the rural Carolinas with a large extended family helped to mold her work ethic and interpersonal communication.
 She attended NC State University for undergrad and a Masters of Nutrition.
 She ventured out to California for veterinary training at Western University of Health Sciences.
 Dr. Griffing is internship trained through Veterinary Referral Associates in Gaithersburg, Maryland.
 She spent years practicing in both small animal general practice and as director of emergency medicine in the DC area before coming to call Countryside home in late 2017.

-When not in the clinic, Dr. Griffing enjoys spending time with her handy husband and lovely daughter, preferably outdoors: camping, hiking, canoeing, or travelling.
+When not in the clinic, Dr. Griffing enjoys spending time with her handy husband and lovely daughters (Piper and Lillian), preferably outdoors: camping, hiking, canoeing, or travelling.
 When possible she likes to paint and do crafts.
-Her mixed breed dog (Diesel – because he was found at a gas station) will occasionally decide to come to work with her, but the three cats (Fiona, GiGi, and Ronin) prefer to wait until she’s home to fight over lap space.
+Her mixed breed dog (Diesel – because he was found at a gas station) usually comes to work with her, but the two cats (Fiona and GiGi) prefer to wait until she’s home to fight over lap space.